 - If you’ve lost a tooth, don’t delay treatment, as leaving a gap can cause alignment issues for your remaining dentition and even your jawbone.

 - Be sure to ask about how to care for your restorative treatment long term.
-While dentistry can be cared for the same way as normal, some restorations are more sensitive and require specialty cleaners to preserve them.
+Some restorations are more sensitive and require specialty cleaners to preserve them.

 Placing and Restoring Your New Tooth